Dog Care 101

 With Puppy Littermate Syndrome, each dog’s behavior and development is affected in a negative way — which I will describe in detail below.

-And I’ve raised two dogs at the same time before.
+And I’ve even raised two dogs at the same time before.
 In fact, several times.
-(Usually, we add a new puppy to our single-dog household during each dog’s senior years.)
+(Typically, we add a new puppy to our single-dog household during each dog’s senior years.)

 What Littermate Puppies Are Like